-Tables 16-19 and 16-20.
-Consumption of liquid, solid and gaseous fuels and consumption of electricity by CZ-NACE
+Table 16-9.
+Consumption of liquid, solid and gaseous fuels and electricity: by activity

 Consumption of liquid, solid and gaseous fuels is given in energy units.
 The figures refer to production and non-production consumption in electricity and heat production processes and fuel upgrading processes, including input and operating consumption and consumption of diesel oil and gasoline for intra-enterprise transport.